-If a person indirectly transfers property to a trust for the benefit of the Partner or minor child, it will be treated as if that transfer was made directly, and attribution will therefore apply.
-Mr. Smith transfers money to a trust specifically for the benefit of his minor child.
-In this case it will be deemed as though Mr. Smith has directly loaned the funds to his child, and attribution will apply.
+If a person indirectly transfers property to a trust for Mr. Smith transfers money to a trust specifically for the the benefit of the Partner or minor child, it will be benefit of his minor child.
+In this case it will be deemed treated as if that transfer was made directly, and as though Mr. Smith has directly loaned the funds to his attribution will therefore apply. child, and attribution will apply.